 A lot of emphasis was put into making sure that the 5.0L Cummins V8 would put quietness and cleanliness at the forefront of their design.

+The Bosch piezo injector system has the ability to fire five times during each combustion event, keeping the pistons from slapping the walls and creating unwanted noise.
 Cummins even took into consideration the timing of the fuel pump, and by running the Bosch CP4.2 off of the timing chain, they were able to set it with precision to sequence the combustion cycle.

-Of course, because of modern diesel regulations, the 5.0 has all of the usual emissions equipment that you would find on any new truck.
+And of course, because of modern diesel regulations, the 5.0 has all of the usual emissions equipment that you would find on any new truck.

 Don’t get me wrong, when these systems are operating properly they do help to greatly reduce emissions and are generally a good thing.
 They’re also a requirement if you live in a country with regulations on diesel pollution.
 While they are good systems for reducing tailpipe emissions, they definitely have the trade-off of collateral damage that they can cause that becomes a concern for the longevity of your truck’s engine.